sameem420/Javascript-Exercises/README.md

 # Javascript-Exercises
-repository contain the solutions of the exercises done in JavaScript while learning
+Repository contain the solutions of the JavaScript exercises which I did while learning and practicing.